aidanhopper/Notes/Atomic Notes/Functional Programming In Haskell.md

 ## Lazy Evaluation

-Haskell uses lazy evaluation, meaning epxressions are *only* evaluated when needed.
-This enables haskell to generate infinite lists without running out of memory.
-To implement this haskell uses a **thunk**, a deferred computation.
+Haskell uses lazy evaluation, meaning expressions are *only* evaluated when needed.
+This enables Haskell to generate infinite lists without running out of memory.
+To implement this Haskell uses a **thunk**, a deferred computation.
 This means a expression is ready to be evaluated when needed but only evaluated when something else requires it.

 This has two big benefits: increased performance and efficient processing of large structures.
 The drawbacks are that there is some performance overhead and it is harder to debug.